feast-dev/feast/CONTRIBUTING.md

 #### (Experimental) Run full integration tests against containerized services
 Test across clouds requires existing accounts on GCP / AWS / Snowflake, and may incur costs when using these services.

+For this approach of running tests, you'll need to have docker set up locally: [Get Docker](https://docs.docker.com/get-docker/)

 It's possible to run some integration tests against emulated local versions of these services, using ephemeral containers.
 These tests create new temporary tables / datasets locally only, and they are cleaned up. when the containers are torn down.